Extrosoph/Geological-Report-Similarity-Analysis/README.md

 **Purpose:** zip_extract_pdfs.sh is a bash shell script that automatically scans throught the WAMEX_DATA_EXTRACTED folder .
 **Requirements:**
 1. Bash shell installed
+2. have the bash executable directory in system PATH variable

 **To Run Script:**
 1. The code would be called by the web scaping script once it finished downloading all the WAMEX files.